agalindorcl/secws/DataSafe/lab300/content.md

 ![alt text](./images/img12.png " ")

+Click on the "Collect Audit Data From" icon and choose to select audit data from "today".

 Select your database and click **Start** to start collecting audit data.

 A message at the top of the page states the **UNIFIED\_AUDIT\_TRAIL** is successfully created.